horatiu-cod/Keycloak.Net.Authentication/README.md

 ```
 Add section to the appsettings.{Environment}.json
 - Authority is required.
-If not set will throw exception during app startup
+If not set will throw exception during app startup.
-- Set the audience as "Audience", "ValidAudience" or "ValidAudiences"
+- Set the audience as "Audience", "ValidAudience" or "ValidAudiences".
+If not set will throw exception during app startup.
 ```json
  {
     "KeycloakUrl": "<<FROM_USER_SECRET>>",